 How to Make Homemade Mosquito Repellent

-Having a problem with mosquitoes in your yard?
-It’s a problem for many of us each year.
+Have a problem with mosquitoes in your yard?
+Mosquitos are an issue for many of us each year.
 To keep these winged pests at bay, try a DIY homemade mosquito repellent for your yard.
 Many mosquito repellent recipes can be made with simple ingredients you likely already have at home.

 Making a Homemade Mosquito Repellent